Reducing Embodied Carbon in Buildings overview

 Likely no. Focus on the principles, the materials hierarchy, and the design-stage decisions that drive embodied carbon.
 Specific percentages from US case studies are unlikely as exam content.

-The report describes whole-building life cycle assessment (WBLCA) as the analysis method behind LEED v4 embodied carbon credits, the CaGBC Zero Carbon Building Standard, and similar systems.
+The report describes whole-building life cycle assessment (WBLCA) as the analysis method behind embodied carbon certifications such as LEED v4 and ILFI's Zero Carbon; in Canada, CaGBC's Zero Carbon Building Standard relies on the same method.
 WBLCA is the tool; this report explains the strategies it points to.